-The Advanced level Double Award results are reported on an eleven grade scale: AA, AA, AA, AB, BB, BC, CC, CD, DD, DE, EE.
+GCSE Double Award results are reported on a 15 point scale with AA being the highest and GG being the lowest: AA, AA, AA, AB, BB, BC, CC, CD, DD, DE, EE, EF, FF, FG, GG.
+The highest grade is always listed first.
 Candidates whose level of attainment is below the minimum standard will receive an unclassified (U) result.